-Saying, “The Facebook ad platform is the most powerful ad network in the world,” sounds a little crazy.
+If I said that the Facebook ad platform is the most powerful ad network in the world, it might sound a little crazy.
 It also happens to be true.
 Do you know why?

 Facebook Ads Can Adapt To Any Situation